vinyldns/vinyldns/modules/docs/src/main/tut/portal/manage-records.md

 Only zone administrators and users with ACL rules can manage records this way.

 #### Supported record types
-A, AAAA, CNAME, MX, PTR, NS, TXT, SPF, SRV, and SSHFP
+A, AAAA, CNAME, MX, NS, PTR, SPF, SRV, SSHFP, and TXT

 ---